JaneliaSciComp/SongExplorer/README.md

     $ unzip songexplorer-<version>-<architecture>.zip

+If on MS Windows you get an error about file paths being too long, edit the registry as follows:  press Start and type "regedit" to launch the RegistryEditor, in the left sidebar navigate to "HKEY_LOCAL_MACHINE \ SYSTEM \
+CurrentControlSet \ Control \ FileSystem", on the right double-click on "LongPathsEnabled", change the value to "1", press Ok, sign out of your account and then back in, and try to decompress again.

 If on MS Windows you get a permissions error when running SongExplorer, execute the following in PowerShell: